Yannelos/smartwinecellar-hacs/README.md

 1. Go to **Settings → Devices & Services**.
 2. Find the **Smart Wine Cellar** card and click **Configure**.
-3. Adjust the **sync interval**, then step through each location and pick new sensors.
-Your current sensors are pre-filled so you only need to change what you want.
+3. Adjust the **sync interval** and update your sensor assignments — all locations appear on one screen with your current sensors pre-filled.
 4. Click **Submit** — the integration reloads automatically with the new settings.

 ---